efiliba/mantel-log-parser/README.md

 pnpm start
 ```

-You can name of the file to parse by providing it to FILE before the start script
+You can pass the name of the file to parse by providing it to FILE before the start script e.g.:

 ```bash
 FILE=path/use-this-file.log pnpm start